anna-werner/Woo-USP/readme.txt

 * display them right underneath the „Add To Cart“ button on WooCommerce single product pages
 * choose a fitting icon from 4 different icon fonts for each USP
 * color the icons so they fit your theme/design
+* show them on any page using a shortcode

 == Installation ==